skramm/cpphtmltags/README.md

 For more details, see [manual](manual.md).

-## Html coverage
+## HTML 5 coverage
 - covers 123 html tags ("elements", as they say at w3c) and 134 attributes
-- limitations: html comments not handled at present
+- limitations: html comments (`<!-- ... -->`)not handled at present (but you can still stream these directly).
+- at present, the different tag categories are not considered, this is to be considered in future releases.

 ## Build and install
 - build: no build, header-only
-- install: just fetch the single file (`cpphtmltags.hpp`)[cpphtmltags.hpp], put it somewhere (`/usr/include` should be fine) and include it in your code.
+- install: just fetch the single file [`cpphtmltags.hpp`](cpphtmltags.hpp), put it somewhere (`/usr/include` should be fine) and include it in your code.

-## Motivation
-Needed this, couldn't find...

 ## Related software
 - C#: https://github.com/HtmlTags/htmltags